akrymski/espresso.js/docs.md

       }
     }

-If your render function returns an `Object`, Espresso assumes that the object represents current state of `this.view` and peforms the required updates to the DOM after diff-ing against previous DOM object returned by `render`.
+If your render function returns an `Object`, Espresso assumes that the object represents current state of `this.view` and performs the required updates to the DOM after diff-ing against previous DOM object returned by `render`.
 The declarative form specifies the name of the node on the left (as per the `data-ref` property) and attributes of that node on the right.
 Apart from HTML attributes, some attributes offer special features:

 - `include` - include a child Controller instance with that node as its `view`
 - `on[event]` - binds an event handler to that node